whwright/dotfiles/README.md

 - `scripts`
     - find all scripts named `install.sh` at depth=2 and run them

+#### Manual steps you may need

+For iTerm to behave as expetected
+- Profiles > Keys > General and change Left and Right Opton keys to send Esc+
+- Profiles > Keys > Key Mappings, click Presets and use Natural Text Editing

 #### How to add a new debinate package?
 1. Fork the repo
 1. Add the fork as a submodule